diogo-dev/learning-assembly/README.md

   <img src="/Screenshot_1.png" alt="User menu options" width="400" />
 </p>

 As you can see, the user actions are pretty simple.
-He/she needs to insert the number that corresponds to the chosen option.
+He/she needs to insert the corresponding number to the chosen option.

 To a more specific explanation, I suggest you to read the documentation (./relatorioAssembly.pdf, ./relatorioAssembly2.pdf).